Moderate to Severe Psoriasis and Psoriatic Arthritis: Biologic Drugs

 Stelara (ustekinumab) works by selectively targeting the proteins, or cytokines, interleukin-12 (IL-12) and interleukin 23 (IL-23).
-Interleukins-12/23 are associated with psoriasis inflammation.
+Interleukins-12/23 are associated with psoriatic inflammation.

 How are they used?

 The biologics are taken by injection or by IV infusion.
-Enbrel, Humira and Simponi are injected in the legs, abdomen or arms, typically by the individual with psoriasis or a family member.
+Cimzia, Cosentyx, Enbrel, Humira and Simponi are injected in the legs, abdomen or arms, typically by the individual with psoriatic disease or a family member.
 Stelara is administered as a subcutaneous injection by a health care provider.
 Remicade is given through IV infusion in a doctor’s office or infusion center.
 Biologics are prescribed for individuals with moderate to severe cases of plaque psoriasis and psoriatic arthritis.
 They are a viable option for those who have not responded to or have experienced harmful side effects from other treatments.
-The TNF-alpha blockers help reduce the progression of joint damage in psoriatic arthritis.
+Studies show that TNF-alpha blockers help reduce the progression of joint damage in psoriatic arthritis.